User Tools

 Configuration

-No specific configuration is required in TeemIp's configuration file or in IP configs for that extension.
+No specific configuration is required in TeemIp's configuration file or in IP configs for that extension to work.
+However, some default settings may be changed:

 Patch Panel